dennisbailey/node-express-request-routes/README.md

 });
 ```

-So line by line, what this is doing is requiring in the Express module, then creating a new variable called app and assigning it to 'express()' this line allows us to call all of the express functions on our variable app, which is exactly what we do in the next section.
+So line by line, what this is doing is requiring in the Express module, then creating a new variable called app and assigning it to 'express()'.
+This line allows us to call all of the express functions on our variable 'app', which is exactly what we do in the next line.
 It looks very similiar to the node server, it has just abstracted out the need for the http module, and made things a little more readable.
 What happens when we run the app?

 ```sh
 $ node app.js